-At your request, we have prepared our annual actuarial valuations of each of the funded pension plans administered by the Board as of June 30, 2017.
+At your request, we have prepared our annual actuarial valuations of each of the funded pension plans administered by the Board as of June 30, 2018.
 The results of these valuations are contained in the enclosed exhibits.
 Any distribution of the exhibits must be in their entirety, including this cover letter, unless prior written consent is obtained.
-The contributions actually made during FY 2018 were developed in the 2016 actuarial valuations.
-The basis for the GASB No. 67 net pension liability is the 2017 actuarial valuations rolled forward to June 30, 2018.
+The contributions actually made during FY 2019 were developed in the 2017 or 2018 actuarial valuations as noted in the provided exhibits.
+The basis for the GASB No. 67 net pension liabilities as of the June 30, 2019 reporting date are the 2018 actuarial valuations rolled forward to a June 30, 2019 measurement date.